Sathvik006/Sathvik006/README.md

 ## Hi there, I'm Sathvik 👋

 ### About Me
-I'm a passionate developer with expertise in Python, SQL, Java, and R.
+I'm a passionate developer with specialization in Artificial Intelligence and Data Analytics.
+I possess working knowledge of cloud technologies, enabling me to design and implement scalable, cloud-based data solutions.

 ### 🛠️ Programming Languages
 <p align="left">